stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 1. Implement a fluid interface for pipeline construction.

-2. Apply sensible defaults for the optional pipeline stages to reduce the amount of boiler-plate for a given application.
+2. Apply sensible defaults for the optional pipeline stages to minimise the amount of boiler-plate for a given application.

 3. Factor out the code for configuration of the pipeline stages into separate classes for maintainability and testability.